iboB/mscharconv/README.md

 The library is header only.
 You can clone the repo or copy the contents of the include directory in your project.

 Alternatively you can use with CMake.
-The provided CMakeLists.txt defines an `INTERFACE` target `mscharconv`.
+The provided CMakeLists.txt defines an `INTERFACE` target `mscharconv` and its alias `msstl::charconv`.

 To use the library in your code simply include `<msstl/charconv.hpp>` and use `to_chars` and `from_chars` from the namespace `msstl`.